captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

 All but those brothers in blood, Two bred of one father and one mother, They alone hurled their spears And found a common share of death.

+---

+[shrieking]

+---

 Polyneices Eteocles Now Victory whose name is Fame.

 ---